Lucyna A. Bowland

 OverviewAI-generated summary

-Lucyna A. Bowland's research investigates the morphology of primate bones, with a specific focus on the pollical metacarpal shaft in *Homo naledi*.
-Her work examines how this morphology is distinctive and falls between that of australopiths and other members of the genus *Homo*.
-Bowland also studies hand preference and asymmetry in humans, contrasting it with the symmetry observed in nonhuman primates.
-Her scholarly contributions include four publications, accumulating 12 citations, and an h-index of 1.
-She has collaborated with Lucas K. Delezene and Lesley H. Eason, both from the University of Arkansas at Fayetteville, on shared publications.
+Lucyna A. Bowland's research investigates the evolutionary morphology of hominid hand bones, with a specific focus on metacarpal shaft morphology.
+Her work examines distinct features in the first metacarpal of *Homo naledi*, identifying characteristics that are intermediate between australopiths and other members of the genus *Homo*.
+Additionally, Bowland studies hand preference and enthesis asymmetry in humans, comparing these patterns with those observed in nonhuman primates.
+She has co-authored publications with collaborators Lucas K. Delezene, Lesley H. Eason, and J. Michael Plavcan, all from the University of Arkansas at Fayetteville.
+Bowland's scholarly output includes four publications with 12 citations and an h-index of 1.

 Metrics